-- use of existing association with these offices and individuals to develop field placement opportunities for doctoral students. - 3.
+- use of existing associations with these offices and individuals to develop field placement opportunities for doctoral students. - 3.
 Local, Regional, and National Educational Service, Advocacy, and Policy Organizations.
 Many non-governmental agencies are engaged in important work intended to improve literacy outcomes for children and adults.
 These organizations will provide effective field experiences for students whose interests overlap with the missions and projects of these organizations.
 Examples include: - a.
 Private Foundations.
 Many private foundations are significantly involved in supporting literacy-related programs and projects in the Middle Tennessee area.
 These include the Memorial Foundation, Dollar General Literacy Foundation, and the Dell Foundation Literate Community Grants program.
 Doctoral students will gain valuable experience through working with these foundations in their grant-making activities or working with the organizations that are funded by these (and other) foundations.
 Faculty representatives of the doctoral program will cultivate contacts with these organizations and discuss the roles that the students might play in their operations. - b.
 Advocacy, Outreach, and Public Education Groups.
 Advocacy groups that engage in efforts to influence public policy at the state and federal level and engage in a variety of advocacy activities (e.g., Tennessee Branch, International Dyslexia Association; Tennessee Bar Association).
 These organizations will offer graduate students excellent opportunities to gain experience in a variety of activities relating to literacy education.
 At the same time, the knowledge and skills our students possess could be very valuable to these organizations and their missions.
 Representatives of the program are developing contacts with these and similar organizations to discuss the possibility of mutually advantageous partnerships that would lead to field experience opportunities for our graduates. - c.
 Professional Associations.
 A number of professional associations for educators, psychologists, and other professionals in the broad field of education are engaged in advocacy, research, and policy formulation.
 These groups provide another potential source for field placements that could suit the interests and needs of our doctoral students.
-Examples include the Tennessee Education Association; Tennessee Association of School Psychologists, and the Tennessee Chapter of the American Speech and Hearing Association.
+Examples include the Tennessee Education Association, Tennessee Association of School Psychologists, and the Tennessee Chapter of the American Speech and Hearing Association.
 We plan to explore possible partnership agreements with these organizations. - 4.
 Clinical Service Collaborations.
 One of the major areas that we anticipate our students will find of great interest is the opportunity to participate in diagnostic and intervention services.
 Many of these services are provided through the public schools, but there are a number of other institutions and organizations that also offer these services to the public.
 They represent another potential source of both institutional partnerships and field placement opportunities.
 A brief summary of these services is provided below. - a.
 Diagnostic and Intervention Services.
 Students with interest in diagnostic and/or intervention practices may wish to arrange field placements with clinicians or diagnosticians who work with specific populations (early childhood acquired neurocognitive disorders in children), or who are skilled in conducting particular types of diagnostic assessments that differ from those typically administered in schools (e.g., psychoeducational or neuropsychological evaluations; assessments for developmental language or communication disorders).
 Some of these clinics are located on the campus of the Middle Tennessee State University and would make excellent field placements for students (e.g., the Communication Disorders clinic).
 Other nearby sites include hospital-based psychology assessment centers (e.g., Alvin C. York Veterans Administration Hospital) and private clinical practices.
-These potential partners will be approached by representatives of the program and invited to initiate discussions regarding the development of mutually beneficial academic partnerships. - b.
-Research Partnerships.
-While students will have many different research opportunities through the program faculty, we have also developed a variety of additional opportunities that will allow them to gain further research experience that would supplement the facilities available on the campus of the Middle Tennessee State University.
-This is achieved through existing and future research collaborations in areas such as neuroimaging, genetics, academic interventions, diagnostic research, and experiences through research-based internships in settings such as the Tennessee Department of Education, county school systems, and the Southern Regional Education Board.
+These potential partners will be approached by representatives of the program and invited to initiate discussions regarding the development of mutually beneficial academic partnerships.